 Tokyo Golf Club at times reminded me of the George Thomas designed Los Angeles Country Club North Course in both style and feel.
 The dual greens are an interesting twist and the club itself has a very exclusive and upper crust feel to it.

 John Sabino is the author of How to Play the World’s Most Exclusive Golf Clubs

 The last of my visits on what turned out to be an amazing visit to Japan was the very traditional and highly esteemed Tokyo Golf Club.
 This is yet another experience not all too different from Hirono and Naruo in terms of old school, traditional and understated beautiful courses.
-Alison again had a hand in the original design and while it was altered during the war much of his original design has been brought back to life afterwards by Komyo Ohtani.
+Alison again had a hand in the original design, however the course was moved to its current location during the war, Komyo Ohtani was largely responsible for the current design and tried to bring back as much of Alison’s original routing as possible.
 For me one very interesting aspect of Tokyo Golf Club was the fact that they had two completely different green sites for every single hole.
 This is something you can hear about in advance but still it seems tough to really visualize it until you see it the first time.

 In the old days there was a summer and winter green to split up the usage.
 Imagine the extra costs involved in terms of maintenance!
 Surely this must be one of the most unpractical set ups possible.
 On the positive side the greens were terrific and this could be largely due to the fact they get enough time to recover.